-If you borrow money from family and friends to repay your business debts but then end up filing for bankruptcy, none of the money you borrowed can be paid back, even if your business property is sold and the proceeds distributed to your creditors.
-That's because the bankruptcy court is likely to classify a loan from a relative or close associate as a gift, not a loan.
-(For other ideas, see our article on alternative methods of borrowing.)
+If you borrow money from family and friends to repay your business debts but then end up filing for bankruptcy, you won't be able to pay them back.
+Even if your business property is sold and the proceeds are distributed to your creditors, your loved ones won't get a slice.
+Your friends and relatives can't be repaid because the bankruptcy court is likely to classify money from a relative or close associate as a gift, not a loan.

 Even if you don't plan to file for bankruptcy any time soon, you should consider—as good business practice—alternative methods of borrowing so friends and family can contribute to your business without the contribution being classified as a gift.
 For instance, your sister can be an equity investor or your friend can be a shareholder in your corporation.

 The utility companies can't use your declaring personal or business bankruptcy as an excuse to immediately shut off services (although they can require you to post a reasonable deposit to keep on the lights, phone service, and heat).
 As long as you pay future bills on time, you should be fine.
 (For more information, see our article on how to use a Chapter 7 bankruptcy to prevent a utility shut-off.)